Land Steward Program

 • Free core training in land management and stewardship as well as continuing opportunities for training in natural resource topics.

-• Complimentary Forest Society membership, including a subscription to our quarterly magazine, Forest Notes, and access to free lectures/events.
+• Complimentary Forest Society membership, including a subscription to our quarterly magazine, Forest Notes, and access to member-rate lectures/events.

 • Work with Forest Society staff and other volunteers with similar interests and a commitment to conservation.